-107.1 The Christ Of The Cross: First, consider the Dying Christ.
+107.1 The Christ Of The Cross: First, consider the Dying Christ, our "Gentle Guide."
 He is the Christ that we celebrate first.
 He is the Christ of that magnificent Cross.
-It is His purpose and work in this role to satisfy God's justice by dying for our sins in our place.
-In doing so, He secures our forgiveness and enables relationship to be initiated with the Father.
-In short, His role is to bring about reconciliation with the Father.
+It is His purpose and work in this early role to satisfy God's justice by dying for our sins in our place.
+In doing so, He secures our forgiveness and enables our reconciliation to God, the Father.

-He is the Jesus that we know first.
-He is our forgiveness.
+This Dying Jesus is the Jesus whom we first encounter.
+He is our peace and our peacemaker.
 He is our first teacher, to show us God's love and the opportunity that His love offers.
 This is the Christ that loved us first, and whom we first loved.

 And, He accomplishes this transformation of the believer in a very unique way.
-It is achieved through a divinely arranged merger.
-Literally, this divine merger brings together the frail human nature of the believer with the renewing divine nature of the Resurrected, Living Christ.
+It is achieved through that divinely arranged merger, the Spiritual merger which we have discussed in previous sections.
+Literally, this divine merger brings together the frail human nature (character essence) of the believer with the renewing divine nature (character essence) of the Living Christ of the Resurrection.

-Within the Church, we have come to generally refer to this merger as our spiritual baptism into Christ.
-So, because of this unique merger, the apostle would write in the book of Romans, chapter 5, "For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life."
+Again, within the Church, we have come to generally refer to this merger as the believer's "Spiritual baptism into Christ."
+And, it is in specific reference to this unique merger, that the apostle would write in The Book of Romans, chapter 5, "For if when we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life."